tytydraco/yessleep/out/For_a_year_I_thought_my_sister_had_an_eating_disorder_Turns_out_that_I_was_wrong.md

 "It's not what you think, Jonathan!" my Dad protested, weakly, though not even attempting to rise from the bed towards me.
 "After what happened it's the only way!
 I've been doing this for months; I tried to hide it.
 She asked me to.
 At first I said no, but I had to give in; I'm losing my mind, you've got to believe me—"

-He pushed at Leda ineffectually, unable to dislodge her from his leg even with all his strength.
+He pushed at Leda ineffectually, unable to dislodge her from him with all his strength.
 It was only when I said my sister's name that she looked up, her eyes drenched in the black of that afternoon, and I saw that her face wore a grin of blood, that her little feral hands were slick with it.

-A vein in my Dad's thigh was open, seeping its contents in a lazy stream upon the sheets.
+One of my Dad's veins was open, seeping its contents in a lazy cloud through the sheets.

 "She's been eating," said my father, wearily.
 "In her own way, she's been eating all along."